 Watch Brent Tune Queries

 Ever wonder somebody else does it?
-Watch over my shoulder for a one-hour query and index tuning session from the SQLRally Nordic 2015 conference in Copenhagen:
+Watch over my shoulder for a series of one-hour tuning sessions, each tackling a different query with different challenges.

 BE CREEPY: The Process I Use

 - Blitz first for obvious problems – use sp_Blitz looking for SQL Server settings that are causing overall slowness.
 Use sp_BlitzIndex looking for heaps, disabled indexes, missing indexes.

 - End user requirements gathering – define your finish line, when end users will let you quit tuning this query and go on to something else.
 Get the business purpose of the query output.
 Can we run it less often, or run it somewhere else?